 Baby anxiety is difficult to recognize since its symptoms are vague.
 You would occasionally question yourself if “this is it”.
 But you still wouldn’t be able to find a clear answer to it.

-So the best way to stop this chewing-on-crib-railing problem is to reach out to a pediatrician if you’re not sure about this one as well.
+So the best way to stop this baby-chewing-on-crib-railing problem is to reach out to a pediatrician if you’re not sure about this one as well.